-5. Edit each graphic and text element as described in "Editing the Graphic Elements of SiteStyles" on page 235 and "Editing the Text Elements of SiteStyles" on page 242.
+- 5. Edit each graphic and text element as described in "Editing the Graphic Elements of SiteStyles" on page 244 and "Editing the Text Elements of SiteStyles" on page 251. - Click the Set Style button to apply the new style to your site.Your custom SiteStyle images and settings are applied to your site.